xiaolongw1223/academic-web/content/publication/2024_Geochem_prior/index.md

 ---
-title: "Quantifying uncertainty of salt body shapes recovered from gravity data using trans-dimensional Markov chain Monte Carlo sampling"
+title: "Constructing Priors for Geophysical Inversions Constrained by Surface and Borehole Geochemistry"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Zhen Yin
+- Celine Scheidt
+- Kris Darnell
+- Lijing Wang
-- Jiajia Sun
+- Jef Caers
-- Mrinal K. Sen

 # # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2023-06-01T00:00:00Z"
+date: "2024-12-01T00:00:00Z"
-doi: "10.1093/gji/ggac430"
+doi: "10.1007/s10712-024-09843-x"

 # Schedule page publish date (NOT publication's date).
 publishDate: "" #"2022-04-01T00:00:00Z"